mucommander/mucommander/readme.txt

 - The bookmark file system doesn't allow users to specify which credentials they wish to use when selecting a bookmark that needs authentification, it will default to the first in the list.
+- Authentication issues when using several sets of credentials (login/password) on the same server.

 Command Line Interface